theweboftrust/wot.id-public-docs/11_Onboarding_And_Adoption.md

 This document outlines the strategic approach for the adoption of `wot.id`.
 It is grounded in Everett M. Rogers' seminal "Diffusion of Innovations" theory, using the recent market entry of Meta's Threads as a practical case study to inform our strategy and avoid common pitfalls in launching network-based technologies.

 - **The Innovation:** `wot.id` is not merely a new application; it is a fundamental innovation in digital trust and identity.
-It offers a shift from centralized, platform-controlled identity to a decentralized, user-sovereign model built on the IOTA Tangle.
+It offers a shift from centralized, platform-controlled identity to a decentralized, user-sovereign model built on IOTA's distributed ledger (DLT).
 Its success depends not just on its technical merits, but on how effectively it diffuses through social systems.

 - **The Mission:** To strategically manage the diffusion of this innovation to achieve widespread, sustainable adoption.
 Our goal is to move beyond initial hype and successfully "cross the chasm" from niche technical enthusiasts to mainstream users.